sparkflows/sparkflows-docs/docs/user-guide/export-import/import-applications.rst

 Import Applications
 ===============

-Fire Insights enables you to import Applications as JSON files.
-These JSON files can be exported to use in another instance of Fire Insights.
+Sparkflows enables you to import Applications as JSON files.
+These JSON files can be exported to use in another instance of Sparkflows.

 Below are the steps for importing Applications.

 Steps for Importing Applications
 -------

-1. You can Login to Fire Insights web server URL and follow below steps:
+1. You can Login to Sparkflows web server URL and follow below steps:

      * Go to the Project List page.
      * Select the project to import Applications to.